neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components/README.md

 - Highlight that we are writing a JavaScript template string and can use interpolation with `${}`.
 - When interpolating within a styled component, we can write a function that receives all props passed to the component.
 - Write the code to interpolate the `$color` prop.
 Replace the old declaration for `background-color` with the following.
 - Explain that here we check if the `$color` prop is equal to `"danger"`.
-If so, set the background color to the css variable `--color-danger` and if not then use `--color-primary`.
+If so, set the background color to the css variable `--color-danger` and if not then use `--primary-color`.
 - Show the two different colored buttons in the browser.

 ```jsx